-The inverse relationship of faith and reason is an interesting but disturbing finding.
-The more you rely on faith, the less you can use reason and rational thinking processes.
+The inverse relationship of faith and reason is a disturbing but predictable finding.
+The more you rely on belief, the less you use rational thinking processes.
 Scary, isn’t it.
 Find out how you can minimize the effects of this condition.

 To understand this relationship, we need to look at the effects of faith and belief on our thinking.
 We don’t think of these as tools, but they are powerful elements that can override common sense and logic.
 Let’s look at how it works.